FrankLef/SystemBioVoit2025/README.md

-# SystemBioVoit2025
+# A First Course in Systems Biology

-System Biology by Eberhart Voit and Melissa Kemp
+This is a study project of *A First Course in Systems Biology* by Eberhart Voit and Melissa Kemp.